dianavile/Code-Notes/Navigating Content.md

 #### a.
 Headings
 - Use meaningful headings and links names.
 - Use a good heading structure from h1 to h6 (for long complex content).
+- Look through the HTML of a page and identify each heading's number.
+They look like: `<h#>`

 __JavaScript headings snippet:__
 ```